To experience responsibility and risk outdoors, is to feel the enormous riches of life

 The adventure in your life will be found in responsibility.
 Meaning is derived in difficulty, risk and responsibility.
 Not in hedonist self-gratification.
 Jordan Peterson, Psychologist and Author

-The core of wilderness therapy and adventure learning involves intense
+Wilderness therapy and adventure learning involves

-experiential, interpersonal problem‐solving which is absent in the lives of many youth‐at‐risk.
+experiential and interpersonal problem‐solving which is absent in the lives of many youth‐at‐risk.

 %